What Happens When You Stop Eating Sugar?

 The best way to ensure that you are not consuming any sugar in your meals is to prepare your meals at home.
 You should expect that any time you eat out somewhere that there is some hidden sugar included, so the best way to avoid sugar is to prepare your meals yourself.

 If you like drinking soda, then consider making the switch to seltzer or club soda.
 Many carbonated water options now include natural flavors as a way to enhance the water you drink.
 The best part about these is that they include no sugar or sweeteners (but make sure to still double-check the labels for yourself).

-There is a lot that can happen when you stop eating sugar, and generally speaking, the hardest part to stopping is in the initial stages.
+There is a lot that can happen when you stop eating sugar, and generally speaking, the hardest part of stopping is in the initial stages.
 Typically, lethargy sets in and a slew of sugar withdrawal symptoms can set in, which include headaches, nausea, and mental fogginess.
 However, once you get past these issues, you should expect to notice health improvements including blood pressure and mood.
-In order to achieve this success, it is important to find ways to avoid sugar at all costs.
-After all, if you reintroduce sugar too soon in your diet, you could have a setback and the process might start all over again.
+To achieve this success, it is important to find ways to avoid sugar at all costs.
+After all, if you reintroduce sugar too soon in your diet, you could have a setback, and the process might start all over again.